Williston Reservoir

 Largest reservoir in B.C., popular all year

-Williston Reservoir has multiple boat launch ramps, and is an excellent fishing lake, with bull and rainbow trout, and rocky mountain and lake whitefish most prevalent.
-Williston Reservoir is also well used during the winter months, when the surface is frozen.
+Williston Reservoir has multiple boat launches and is an excellent body of water for fishing, with bull and rainbow trout, rocky mountain and lake whitefish most prevalent.
+Williston is also well used during the winter months, when the surface is frozen.

-The Williston Reservoir is located on the traditional territory of Treaty 8 First Nations.
+The Williston Reservoir is located on the traditional territories of Tsay Keh Dene, Kwadacha and Treaty 8 First Nations.

 Where it is

 Williston Reservoir is near the towns of Mackenzie and Hudson's Hope.
-The W.A.C Bennett Dam Visitor Centre is east of Williston Reservoir.
+The W.A.C Bennett Dam Visitor Centre is at the east end of Williston Reservoir, a stone's throw from the dam.

 Visitor information